avi3tal/orchestrai/README.md

 OrchestAI is a high-performance orchestration framework for distributed AI agents, designed for production-grade systems.
 It provides a robust infrastructure for managing and coordinating micro-agents in scalable environments.

+⚠️ **IMPORTANT DISCLAIMER** ⚠️

+THIS SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.
+BY USING THIS SOFTWARE, YOU ACCEPT FULL RESPONSIBILITY FOR ALL RISKS ASSOCIATED WITH ITS USE IN ANY ENVIRONMENT, INCLUDING BUT NOT LIMITED TO PRODUCTION ENVIRONMENTS.

+The maintainers and contributors:
+- Make no warranties about the software's fitness for any purpose
+- Accept no responsibility for any damages or losses resulting from its use
+- Provide no guarantees about its security, reliability, or performance
+- Bear no liability for any issues arising from its use in production systems

+**USE IN PRODUCTION ENVIRONMENTS IS ENTIRELY AT YOUR OWN RISK.**

+Users are solely responsible for:
+- Evaluating the software's suitability for their needs
+- Testing and validating the software in their environment
+- Maintaining and securing their implementation
+- Managing all risks associated with its deployment

 ## Features

 - **Distributed Agent Orchestration**: Manage multiple AI agents across different services and locations